Brendan Price: Spain

 His career took another turn when he moved to live in Spain.
 This opened up a new market for his talents, which were quickly seen in Calle Nueva.
 He followed this with other guest roles, and he had a major part in the award-winning film Los Sin Nombre released in the US as The Nameless directed by Jaume Balagueró.
 He was also in Dagon directed by Stuart Gordon, The Nun and The Sleep of Death, an adaptation of the Japanese novel by Eloy Lozano.

 He featured in the Catalan film Excuses directed by Joel Joan.
-During all this activity, he found time to return to England and play the role of the heartthrob Doctor Bernard McAllister in the long-running series Emmerdale.
-Over the last few years, he has guest-starred in the Spanish series Anti-vicio, El Comisario, and he had a regular part in the very popular series Los Hombres de Paco.
+During all this activity, he found time to return to England and play the role of the heartthrob Dr Bernard McAllister in the long-running series Emmerdale.
+Over the past few years, he has guest-starred in the Spanish series Anti-vicio, El Comisario, and he had a regular part in the very popular series Los Hombres de Paco.
 He also featured in the mini-series Alakrana due for release this year.
 On the big screen, he was in The Possession of Emma Evans, and he played opposite to Carme Elias in the award-winning Planes para Mañana.
 In Roberto Santiago’s film El Sueño de Iván ("Ivan's Dream"), released in 2011, he played Greg Cullen, the President of FIFA.